GreedyWang/bulldog2011.github.com/source/_posts/2013-03-31-pico-tutoiral-5-hello-amazon-product-advertising-api.markdown

 description: Pico Tutorial 5 - Hello Amazon Product Advertising API
 ---

 This is the fifth tutorial of Pico tutorial series, in this tutorial, I will show you how to integrate [Pico](https://github.com/bulldog2011/pico) with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html), if you are not familiar with this API, just have a quick review on its official site, basically, the Product Advertising API provides programmatic access to Amazon's product selection and discovery functionality so that developers like you can advertise Amazon products to monetize your website.
 In this tutorial, I will show you how to customize binding for [mwsc](https://github.com/bulldog2011/mwsc) code generation in case the wsdl does not follow convention, for example, the Amazon Product Advertising wsdl uses many anonymous inner types in its schema, without customized binding, the generated code will have many types with same names, leading to compile-time conflict.
-Also in this tutorial, I will show you show how to add custom SOAP header which is required by the authentication of Amazon Product Advertising API.
+Also in this tutorial, I will show you how to add custom SOAP header which is required by the authentication of Amazon Product Advertising API.

 <!--more-->